openshift/enhancements/enhancements/openshift-route-admission-policy.md

 ### Test Plan

-- Create two routes in two different namespaces with the same hostname, and ensure that they are not admitted by default (`empty` or `unset`).
+- Create two routes in two different namespaces with the same host name, and ensure that they are not admitted by default (`empty` or `unset`).

-- Create two routes in two different namespaces with the same hostname, and ensure that they are admitted when RouteAdmissionPolicy is configured to allow it.
+- Create two routes in two different namespaces with the same host name, and ensure that they are admitted when RouteAdmissionPolicy is configured to allow it.

 #### Migration